aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2019-12-19-Temporal-Difference-Learning.md

 <p align="center"><img src="/assets/cliff_env.png"/ alt="CLiff-walking-environment"></p>

-An important thing to notice in the two outputs is the path that the two algorithms find after playing the game for **10000** times.
+An important thing to notice in the two outputs is the path that the two algorithms find after playing the game for **10000** trials.
 The output reflects the conservative nature of SARSA as it finds a safer path to the terminal state.
 Here "safer" means that the trajectory is at a good enough distance from the cliff, and there is less chance that the agent could wall into it.
 However, the path earns a net reward of **-16** units, which is less than one with Q-learning.

 In contrast to this, we see that Q-learning finds the Optimal path to $T$, which goes just over the cliff.
 Hence we get the maximum possible reward **-12** units on following this policy.
 However, this path is a bit unsafe because there is more probability that the agent could fall into the cliff while training.